Japan’s top 10 exports accounted for over three quarters (77.6%) of the overall value of its global shipments.

-Based on statistics from the International Monetary Fund’s World Economic Outlook Database, Japan’s total Gross Domestic Product amounted to $4.842 billion in 2015.
+Based on statistics from the International Monetary Fund’s World Economic Outlook Database, Japan’s total Gross Domestic Product amounted to $4.932 trillion in 2016.

 Japan’s Top 10 Exports